Lainaaa/Weather-App/README.md

 I'm currently learning Swift and I made this project to practice with requests, APIs as well as UI and more.

-## Contribution

-Feel free to contribute to this very basic project.

 ## Author